 Sugaring comes early in a person’s life, if it is going to come at all.
 For Dave Fuller, he was a young teen when he was introduced to the mystery of tapping the sugar maple for its sweet sap.
 Now, sugaring is what he does.
 He taps the trees; he boils the syrup, and packages it.
 No mystery here; sugaring and the business of maple syrup is his full time passion.

 In January, Dave and his son, James, begin repairing their snow buried tubing for the coming season.
 Because the earliest sap is usually the sweetest, they want to be ready and sap appears in mysterious ways; one never knows when the daytime temperature will climb high enough for the sap to begin flowing.
 Forty degrees is about the temperature they are looking for.
 In the North Country, it can be as early as late February.
 The family taps over 9,500 maple trees in the Lancaster area and boils down over 160,000 gallons of maple sap to produce over 4,000 gallons of maple syrup.
 End of the season syrup is dark and is considered commercial grade.
 Mrs. Fuller, who makes the maple candy and sugar and runs the family store in Lancaster prefers it for cooking because of its intense sweetness and flavor.

 Tomapo Farm, Lebanon, NH

 Take a quick peek into the Tomapo Farm brochure and you’ll learn that the folks who tend to things on Storrs Hill “have been bringing you pure New Hampshire maple and other Yankee ingenuity,” since 1769.
 The farm on Storrs Hill Road dates back well over 200 years under one family.
 The U.S Department of Agriculture has recognized it as one of the few bicentennial farms in the country.
-Tomapo Farm offers Retail firewood for sale & retail and wholesale maple syrup products including syrup, candy, cream and sugar.
+Tomapo Farm offers Retail firewood for sale and retail/wholesale maple syrup products including syrup, candy, cream, and sugar.